jwhang/tt_patrol/extension/README.md

 # TT Patrol

-Patrols for Travel Tuesday violations.
+Patrols for Travel Tuesday violations in Messenger.

+Used https://github.com/chibat/chrome-extension-typescript-starter as a starting point.

 ## Setup